beesbridge/beesbridge.github.io/docs/blogs/data-quality-grammar/dq_databricks.md

 This is collaborative work from Abacus Insights and Beesbridge, the delivery partner for Databricks.
 ```

 Data quality (DQ) is a critical component of any data-driven organization and one of the pillars for effective Data Governance.
 In traditional settings, the data quality captured the following dimensions about the data: Accuracy, Completeness, Consistency, and Timeliness.
 Abacus Insights, as a Data Platform provider that push the bounds of legacy data management platform,  needs to deal with the realities of integrating data silos, where eventual consistency is guaranteed, but may not be available in real-time.
-We introduce a concept of [**Data Grading**](#data-grading) where the data carries along with the data quality score.
-The natural corollary about that score is to have [**Process Transparency**](#process-transparency) allowing our customers to interpret the results.
+We introduce a concept of [**Data Grading**](#data-grading) where the data is augmented with a data quality score.
+The natural corollary of that score is to have [**Process Transparency**](#process-transparency) that allows our customers to interpret the results.
 This blog post will walk you through the high-level details of how we have implemented these concepts using Spark engine, and Delta Lake on the Databricks platform.

 Abacus Insights manages healthcare data by breaking down data silos to make a real impact for our customers.
 Our platform standardizes data across the healthcare ecosystem by providing a highly secure unified data infrastructure that minimizes change management and maximizes analytics enablement to reduce costs and improve outcomes.
 We provide a data platform that enables our customers to build a data-driven culture and drive better outcomes.

-Beesbridge is Databricks delivery partner specializing in building scalable and high performance data infrastructure.
-We have built a team of solution architects and data engineers, who have helped many organizations unlock potential of their data on Databricks platform by building innovative solutions.
+Beesbridge is Databricks' delivery partner specializing in building scalable and high-performance data infrastructure.
+We have built a team of solution architects and data engineers, who have helped many organizations unlock the potential of their data on Databricks platform by building innovative solutions.

 ## Process Transparency
 Data grading is the outcome of data quality rules that can be applied on the raw data from the source system in `Bronze` layer, as well as the data which is transformed and enriched in `Silver` layer.
-The section first explores the construction of data quality rule engine that enables end-user in the business to interpret the DQ rule and thereby promoting the process transparency.
+The section first explores the construction of a data quality rule engine that enables the end-user in the business to interpret the DQ rule and thereby promotes the process transparency.
 The section then explores how this engine is implemented using Spark and Delta Lake on the Databricks platform.

 ### Data Quality Rule Engine
-First question that comes to mind is why a grammar is needed to represent data quality rule?
+The first question that comes to mind is why a grammar is needed to represent data quality rule?
 One can also build such rules in most of the popular data quality tools/libraries - after all, these tools provide rich visual interface and useful report outputs.
-However, these tools are not designed to work natively on the Databricks platform that support co-mingled workload: Batch and Streaming data.
+However, these tools are not designed to work natively on the Databricks platform that support co-mingled workload made up of Batch and Streaming pipelines.
 In addition, these tools are not custom-built for delta lakehouse use cases.
 On one hand, the grammar enables the DataOps engineer to express the data quality rules in a simple and intuitive manner that can be interpreted by a non-technical user.
 On the other hand, it also allows the generation of efficient Spark code that can be run natively using Dataframe API along with the data engineering pipelines.

 The implementation of Data Quality Rule engine is constructed using the following components:
 1. [DQ Grammar](#dq-grammar) : Builds the domain specific language for data quality rules.